Early Education Center | boys and girls ages 2-5

 - Students participate in an arts rotation that exposes them to visual art and music.

-- Confidence and self-expression is built through formal speech classes.
+- Confidence and self-expression are built through formal speech classes.
 Girls present on a continuous basis to their classmates as well as at special assemblies.

 The Upper School | Grades 7-12